Nathnos/Article-Reproduction-Deep-Learning-Efficient-Joint-Neural-Architecture-and-Hyperparameter-Search/README.md

 ## Content

 On this github repo, you can find my paper and all the programs I used to write it.

+## Data

+The data used can be found here : https://github.com/laxmimerit/dog-cat-full-dataset

 ## Context